 A validated risk assessment tool is what helps pretrial assessment services (PAS) determine whether a newly-arrested defendant in California is at risk of hurting another person or missing future court appearances.
 The result that this tool yields will be a major factor in whether PAS decides to free a defendant on his/her own recognizance or to detain the defendant pending the trial.1

-Courts are still ironing out what exactly validated risk assessment tools will consist of.
+Courts are still ironing out what exactly validated risk assessment tools will consist of if California voters choose to pass Senate Bill 10 in the November 2020 referendum.
 But they will probably include a combination of guidelines, questions, and flowcharts that will take into account a defendant's history of violence and missed court appearances.
 At minimum, validated risk assessment tools are required to meet the following five standards:

 - The tool must have been chosen and approved by the applicable criminal court;